 This is why it’s so critical to spend time at the beginning of a campaign determining brand identity.
 It’s much better to start creating content after you’ve chosen brand values and personality, as it allows you to be more consistent and in-depth.

-Quality, consistent content that resonates with your core values.
-That’s secret to building a content marketing campaign that can actually boost loyalty.
-Of course, getting to this point is a challenge.
-But it’s also a lot of fun.
+Quality, consistent content that resonates with your core values – that’s the secret to building a content marketing campaign that can actually boost loyalty.
+Of course, getting to this point is a challenge, but it’s also a lot of fun.
 So let’s get to work!